MilhouseVH/ghnotify/README.md

 If it is not already installed on your system, you will need to install the `qprint` utility (`apt-get install qprint`) to encode quoted-printable text.

-You will also require a Mail Transfer Agent, configured with your email account details.
+You will require a Mail Transfer Agent, configured with your email account details.
 The script has been tested with `msmtp`.

+`python` (v2.7+) and `curl` are required.

+The script does *not* require the `git` utility to be installed - it communicates with github.com using the GitHub web services API.

 ##Sample Output